LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 the `Start in` setting to `%CD%`.
 However, this works on Windows XP but is ignored on Windows 7.

+Note that the integration shortcuts are only created for the Prolog systems that are detected when running the installer.
+Most Prolog installers write entries in the Windows registry that are read by the Logtalk installer.
+Some Prolog systems, however, use environment variables.
+If a shortcut is not being created for a supported and installed Prolog compiler, possibly due to a non standard install, check the registry and environment variable assumptions made by the installer.

 As Logtalk first looks at startup for a `settings.lgt` file in the current directory, in order to use a project-specific settings file, copy the desired shortcut to the project directory and use its path